cyber-shah/graphs-paper/Report.md

 ### 4.1.3 - Stacks and Queues
 The algorithms also use stacks and queues to keep track of the nodes that are visited.
-The C implementation uses stacks and queues developed in this class in the earlier assignements.
+The C implementation uses stacks and queues developed in this class in the earlier assignments.
 The stacks and queues can be found here [Stacks in C](c-code/structs/mystack.h) and [Queues in C](c-code/structs/myQueue.h) respectively.

 The python implementation uses the built in stacks and queues from the `collections` library.